Alkaline Phosphatase (ALP) Test

 Pregnancy can increase ALP levels.
-Children have higher ALP levels because their bones are growing, and ALP is often very high during the 'growth spurt' which occurs at different ages in males and females.
+Children have higher ALP levels because their bones are growing, and ALP is often very high during 'growth spurts' that occurs at different ages in males and females.
 Temporary elevations of ALP are also seen with healing fractures.
 Transient benign increases in ALP may also be seen in young infants.

 Eating a meal can increase the ALP level slightly for a few hours in some people.
 Ideally the test should be done after fasting overnight.
-Some drugs may increase ALP levels, especially some of the drugs used to treat psychiatric problems or epilepsy but significant increases are rare.
+Some drugs may increase ALP levels, especially antibiotics, antihistamines and some of the drugs used to treat psychiatric problems or epilepsy but significant increases are rare.

 What other tests are used to evaluate liver disorders?